Dietary Treatment Program

 If your child suffers from inborn errors of carbohydrate metabolism or epilepsy that can’t be controlled with medication, he or she may benefit from a medically prescribed diet.
 There are currently several diets proven to change the body’s chemistry in ways that help control seizures.

 Undergoing a dietary treatment for seizures requires close medical supervision and a high level of support.
-At the Dietary Treatment Program at The Children’s Hospital of Philadelphia, our experienced team can help your family incorporate these nutritional and dietary treatments into your child’s seizure management plan.
+The Dietary Treatment Program is part of CHOP's Neuroscience Center.
+Our experienced team is dedicated to helping your family incorporate these nutritional and dietary treatments into your child’s seizure management plan.

 Our program is currently one of the largest of its kind in the world.
 More than 170 children are actively enrolled in our program and 40 to 50 new children and adolescents begin treatment each year.
-Two-thirds of the children in CHOP’s Dietary Treatment Program have seen a 50 percent decline in seizures, while 15-20 percent have become seizure-free.
+Two-thirds of the children in our program have seen a 50% decline in seizures, while 15%-20% have become seizure-free.

 The diets we offer can help treat children with various conditions, including: